wuzengfu/virtual_queue_backend/README.md

     GET {{host}} HTTP/1.1
     ```

-36. You should see a `send request` on top of `POST ...`, click on it to send a HTTP request to our server.
+36. You should see a `send request` on top of `GET ...`, click on it to send a HTTP request to our server.

+    If you did not rectify the deliberate error on top, you should **not get any response at all**, at the bottom of VSCode, you should see a loading animation.

+    -   This implies that the REST Client is waiting for a response from the server.
+    -   This further implies that the server **DID NOT** send a response.
+Can you rectify it?

-    You should then see a success response with the JSON we specified earlier.
+    After rectifying, You should then see a success response with the JSON we specified earlier.

 37. Now we know that are app is functional, it is time to prepare the routes to hook our business logic to the app.
-38. Create a new directory `routes` and inside the folder, create a new file `queue-route.js` with the following lines:
+38. Create a new directory `routes` and inside the folder, create a new file `queue_route.js` with the following lines:

     ```js
     const express = require('express');
     const queueManager = require('../managers/queue_manager');

     const router = express.Router();

+    // enqueue
     router.post('/', (req, res, next) =>
         queueManager
             .enqueue()